wclr/yalc/README.md

 ## Why

-When developing and authoring multiple packages (private or public) you often find yourself in a need of using the latest/WIP versions in other projects that you are working on in your local environment **without publishing the packages to remote registry**.
+When developing and authoring multiple packages (private or public) you often find yourself in a need of using the latest/WIP versions in other projects that you are working on in your local environment **without publishing those packages to remote registry**.
 Npm/yarn adress this issue with standard [symlinked packages](https://docs.npmjs.com/cli/link) aproach (`npm/yarn link`).
-Though this approach may work in many cases, it often brings **nasty constrains and problems** with dependencies resolution, symlinks interoperability between file systems, ect.
+Though this may work in many cases, it often brings **nasty constrains and problems** with dependencies resolution, symlinks interoperability between file systems, ect.

 ## What